play14team/play14-website/_games/silent-retrospective.md

   - Ricardo Fernandes
 originators:
   - Ricardo Fernandes
-firstplayed: Luxembourg 2018
+firstplayed: Luxembourg 2019
 scale: Min 4, Max 10
 timebox: 60 mnins

 excerpt: "The silence retrospective allow your team to engage their energy and focus only for the meeting.
 If you have the problem on 80/20 meetings, you should try this technique.
-At the end of the meeting everyone will be suppressed on the result."
+At the end of the meeting everyone will be suppressed on the result. "

 materials:
     - Post-its notes